 This also helps create the humidity needed in order to thrive.
 Growing together in small clumps helps to protect banana plants against extremes of heat and cold, periods of drought and excessive exposure.
 This is essential in keeping them healthy and happy.

-Popular Types Of Cold Hardy Banana Trees
+Popular Types Of Cold Hardy Bananas

 When seeking the best banana plant for your area, choose from the more popular and hardier choices.
 Here are a few to consider: